 "...Shakespeare's bent to touch

-Considered by some to be the "World's greatest author" (I've always been partial to whoever writes those "Clifford the Big Red Dog" tomes myself) Billy Shakespeare has penned some pretty well known plays and sonnets.
+Considered the world's greatest playwright, Billy Shakespeare has penned some pretty well known plays and sonnets.

 One of his masterpieces, Hamlet, contains the "doth protest too much line" and centres around a man, who like Thomson in the popular myth, has returned from beyond to urge those still living to avenge his death.Trois-Pistoles, Quebec: Rob Baker confirmed via the twitter that the song's title is indeed derived from the small Quebec town of the same name.
 The CBC suggested it here.
 Rob confirmed it on Dec 4, 2016 by tweeting in reply to my question.
 I asked "is there any connection between Trois-Pistoles, Quebec and Three Pistols?
 As simple as a thing Gord jotted down in notebook?"
 Rob replied, "yes, just that.
 A road sign while touring."
 Play Song Read the full Three Pistols exhibit here.